wenjie1991/CellBarcode/README.md

 # BC

-**Bc** is a R package for dealing with **genetic barcode** data.
+**Bc** is an R package for dealing with **genetic barcode** data.

 ## What you can do with **Bc**

 In other words, what Bc can do for you.
-If you are an ordinary users, you must know the general knowledge of genetic barcode.
-If you don't, maybe you need read following reviews "# TODO add paper links".
-Of course, our article about this tool is also good (but not yet written) :-p.
+If you are reading these words, you must know the general knowledge of genetic barcodes.
+If you don't, maybe you need to read the following reviews "# TODO add paper links".
+Of course, our article about this tool is also good (but not yet written).

 Briefly, **Bc** can provide you (so far)